Genez-io/genez-io.github.io/content/posts/implement_shopping_cart.md

 author: Andreia Ocanoaia
 linkedIn: https://www.linkedin.com/in/andreia-irina-ocanoaia/
 thumbnail:
-preview: Learn how to build a shopping cart app with Typescript, Redis and React.
+preview: Learn how to build a shopping cart app with Typescript, Redis, and React.
 # meta data start
 description: Learn how to seamlessly implement a scalable, fast, and robust shopping cart using Redis, NodeJs, and React.
 Whether you're building from scratch or extending your e-commerce application, this tutorial guides you step-by-step through implementing a reliable shopping cart feature.
 meta_og_url: